 Over 20 people attended a meeting on Sept.
 20 at the Rec Park to discuss problems they have with the skatepark in its current state and what to do after the construction of the new building.

 The beginning of the meeting focused on what is going on with the new recreation building, which can and will be used by the skateboarders.
-The idea is that if there is

 As a result of the meeting, two new committees were created, one to handle the skate park and the other to oversee the kiddie pool.

 The current kiddie pool is very unsafe, according to John O'Keefe, the town manager, who attended the meeting along with Liz Ambuhl, the parks and recreation director.
 It requires that a lifeguard must be on duty just for the kiddie pool area.
-The idea of installing a new kiddie pool is that it will be state-of-the-art with new technology that does not allow for standing water, making it a
+The idea of installing a new kiddie pool is that it will be state-of-the-art with new technology that does not allow for standing water, making it a much safer environment for small children who use it, said O'Keefe.

 The Skatepark has safety issues of its own.
 Equipment at the skatepark is overused, outdated, and unsafe, said O'Keefe.
 Talks focused around how to improve the skatepark and possibly build an entirely new one.
 Fundraising will be an integral part in making this idea work.
 Ideas were floated that involved advertising on equipment.
 This would include new jumps and replacing the older pavement with concrete specifically designed for outdoor skateparks.
 A re-design of the skateboard park is a possibility, as a result.